 The classification of organic compounds can be done on the basis of the functional group they contain or based on their structure.
-Group of atoms or atoms that are bonded together in a distinctive fashion to determine the chemical and physical properties of compounds is called functional group.
+A group of atoms or atoms that are bonded together in a distinctive fashion to determine the chemical and physical properties of compounds is called a functional group.
 Organic compounds are named by following the rules laid down by the International Union of Pure and Applied Chemistry.
 Naming according to the IUPAC nomenclature will make it easy for the reader to deduce the structure of the compound from the name itself.

 - Heterolytic – Yields carbanions or carbocations